thisisthais/hack-this-zine/README.md

 ### **October 28th, 2021 (Thursday)**
 What a gray and rainy week... my productivity has tanked, all I want to do is stay in bed.
 But I'm gonna push myself to work at least a little on this zine so I don't get too far behind.
 I wrote like two more paragraphs, including using a <details> tag for some optional HTML history.
 Not sure if I'll keep that as an optional aside but want to experiment with it.

+### **November 7th, 2021 (Sunday)**
+I got a good chunk of work done today!
+What's more, I feel like both T550 readings for the week (which I also did today lol) gave me important guidance.
+You can read about that in my [design journal](https://docs.google.com/presentation/d/1PLZPft1_OtJ2aJ3QLuUW9wevT_eCZrI2w0Z5DpJZZdI/edit#slide=id.g100ac8f3475_0_0).
+I wrapped up the HTML tags section, including a table of some common tags.
+I added 4 questions to the reader that I'm really satisfied with!
+And I did a few tweaks here and there, changed some wording, changed some CSS, stuff like that.